protolambda/eth2-val-tools/README.md

       --source-wallet-pass string   Pass for the keys in the source wallet.
 Empty to disable
 ```

+Account names will be the hex-encoded pubkey of the respective account.

 ## License

 MIT, see [`LICENSE`](./LICENSE) file.